combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

 # PromptTrail

 PromptTrail is a library to build a text generation agent with LLMs.
 ```

 Great!
 We have built our first agent!

 Here we have reviewed the core concepts of `prompttrail.agent`.

 You may start using `prompttrail.agent` to build your own agent now!
 ## Going deeper!

 ### mocking agent

 Let's go deeper.
 We have created an agent.
 Yay!
 But, how do we test it?

-A way is calling LLM API, of course.
-But, it may be costly, slow, and even non-deterministic (eg. [GPT-3.5 and 4 is non-deterministic even if `temperature` is set to `0`](https://152334h.github.io/blog/non-determinism-in-gpt-4/)).
+One way is to call the LLM API, of course.
+But, it may be costly, slow, and even non-deterministic (e.g., [GPT-3.5 and 4 is non-deterministic even if `temperature` is set to `0`](https://152334h.github.io/blog/non-determinism-in-gpt-4/)).

 Let's remember what we have done.
 We have passed `model` and `user_interaction_provider`.
-We have mocked verion of them:
+We have a mocked version of them:

 ```python
 from prompttrail.agent.user_interaction import (